openshift/enhancements/enhancements/installer/image-based-installer.md

 This flexibility enables operators to use a single generic image for installing multiple clusters, streamlining the deployment process and reducing the need for multiple customized ISO images.

-The command-line tool will also support generating a configuration ISO with all the site specific configuration data for the cluster to be installed provided as input.
+The OpenShift installer will support generating a configuration ISO with all the site specific configuration data for the cluster to be installed provided as input.
 The Config Image Contents:
 * ClusterInfo (cluster name, base domain, hostname, nodeIP)